ananthakumaran/paisa/docs/reference/accounts.md

 convention, Paisa expects you to follow the standard naming convention.

-There are four types of account namely
+There are five types of account namely

 1. :fontawesome-solid-sack-dollar: Assets
 1. :fontawesome-solid-credit-card: Liabilities
 1. :fontawesome-solid-building: Income
 1. :fontawesome-solid-wallet: Expenses
+1. :fontawesome-solid-money-check-dollar: Equity

 All the accounts you create should be under one of these accounts.
 This naming convention is a necessity, because without